-And that luxury experience has to be so compelling, they won't whip out a smartphone and use you as a showroom for an online merchant.
-That starts with how your customer feels in your store, not with what SKUS are in it.
+That high-end retail experience has to be so compelling that shoppers won't whip out a smartphone and use you as a showroom for an online merchant.
+That starts with how your customer feels in your store, not with what SKUs are in it.

-Creating a successful luxury sales environment requires a carefully crafted strategy incorporating cutting-edge style, an elegant and understated atmosphere, and an amazing customer service that creates an exceptional experience for everyone who enters.
+Creating a successful luxury store design requires a carefully crafted strategy incorporating cutting-edge style, an elegant and understated atmosphere, and amazing customer service that creates an exceptional experience for everyone who enters.

 If you are a jeweler, your counters must look totally different than a J.C.
 Penney's or a cookie-cutter mall store.
 Your customers should enjoy a seemingly effortless and completely fulfilling shopping experience that is carefully crafted.

-Many of the top names in luxury sales are embracing the current green and organic movement with their choice of interior design color, textures, and store fixtures.
-Green, steel, glass and wood characterize today's luxury sales environment.
+Many of the top names in luxury retail are embracing the current green and organic movement with their choice of interior design color, textures, and store fixtures.
+Green, steel, glass, and wood characterize today's luxury sales environment.

-When Prada opened their new Kiev, Ukraine store, they included a palette of natural greens for wall colors and furniture fabric choices.
-This contrasted nicely with the steel and glass display cases, and the checkerboard marble and mirrors that inject the trademark glamor of the luxury name.
+When Prada opened their new Kyiv, Ukraine store, they included a palette of natural greens for wall colors and furniture fabric choices.
+This contrasted nicely with the steel and glass display cases and the checkerboard marble and mirrors that inject the trademark glamor of the luxury name.

 The natural and green trend is also reflected in Salvatore Ferragamo’s Fifth Avenue location.
-This Manhattan flagship store that is synonymous with luxury sales was recently renovated and reopened this past spring.
-The wood framed clothing racks, glass shelving, and taupe walls provide a backdrop for the punchy hits of color displayed in the season's clothing lines.
+This Manhattan flagship store that is synonymous with luxury retail was recently renovated and reopened this past spring.
+The wood-framed clothing racks, glass shelving, and taupe walls provide a backdrop for the punchy hits of color displayed in the season's clothing lines.

-The recessed lighting, hardwood floors, taupe walls and sand-colored floor coverings keep the interior light and airy.
-You notice the individual gown or top due to the incredible amount of space around each item - a hallmark for luxury boutiques.
+The recessed lighting, hardwood floors, taupe walls, and sand-colored floor coverings keep the interior light and airy.
+You notice the individual gown or top due to the incredible amount of space around each item - a hallmark for luxury retail stores.

-You can join the green trend by choosing paint and accent colors in keeping with nature when redecorating your own retail space.
-Selecting natural floor finishes and textures for simple pieces of furniture and introduce glass and metal shelving for a fresh, modern look.
+You can join the green trend by choosing paint and accent colors in keeping with nature when picking out boutique store layouts for your own space.
+Select natural floor finishes and textures for simple pieces of furniture and introduce glass and metal shelving combined for a fresh modern look.

 A key ingredient in developing a luxury sales environment is an atmosphere that is peaceful, soothing, and far removed from the high-pressure and hectic sales floors so common in chain retailing.

 The luxury sales market is ahead of most mainstream counterparts in terms of customer relationship management (CRM).
-While other retailers struggle to learn about relationship marketing, upscale and luxury businesses have long been aware that building long-term relationships with clients is a mutually-beneficial endeavor.
+While other retailers struggle to learn about relationship marketing, upscale and luxury retail stores have long been aware that building long-term relationships with clients is a mutually beneficial endeavor.